Want to deliver for DoorDash? Being a Dasher is a flexible gig, and it is easy to get started.

 DoorDash says Mondays are the best day to check the Dasher app for new openings.

 DoorDash will send you an email when you are taken off the waitlist.
-When your spot is open, you’ll be able to log into the Dasher app and start delivering.
+Then, when your spot is open, you’ll be able to log into the Dasher app and start delivering.

-While you wait, you can sign up for other delivery apps.
+While you wait to get off the waitlist, you can sign up for other delivery apps.

 Getting your hot bag and Red Card